weiran-aitech/shift_schedule/README.md

    - Each day is divided into six 4-hour shifts.
 Every day, no employee works more than 2 shifts.
    - Number of shifts are evenly assigned to employees
    - Shifts assined to any employee are spaced by at least 8 hours.
-   - Each employee has at least one day off in the schedule period.
+   - Each employee has two days off in the schedule period.

 Result schedule:
 ![image](https://user-images.githubusercontent.com/84350533/181787768-231b81f9-c95e-462b-9648-ddb75e6f4985.png)
 In this shift schedule，each employee works for 40 hours a week.

 Email:weiran.aitech@gmail.com 2021-02-01